Dubai Creek Cargo Wharves 1964-72

 Unloading Cargoes at Dubaiside Wharves

 Barges were originally unloaded manually by Labourers.
 It was a slow process.
 Sheikh Rashid ordered a dockside crane from Scotland to speed up unloading.
-Heavier loads could be lifted with the crane but as the crane used a manually operated winch for lifting, operations were still slow.
+Heavier loads could be lifted with the crane but as the crane was manually operated so operations were still slow.
 Later more modern powered Mobile Cranes were purchased from Al Nasr Engineering Company to discharge barges.
 Once discharged, cargo was stored in open sand areas without protection from the elements.
 Four wheel drive Forklift Trucks moved cargoes in the sand areas.
 Originally designed for working on construction sites, these Forklift trucks appear to have been a preferred alternative to hard surfacing the storage areas, probably on the basis of cost.
 More delicate cargoes were put into storage sheds.
 Damaged goods were stored in a dedicated “Damaged Goods” Shed.
 These damaged goods were usually "unclaimed" by the Importer and remained in the Damaged Goods Shed for years.
 By 1971 the Damaged Goods Shed was an "Aladdin's Cave" of valuable items such as fur coats, medicines, leather goods, children's toys, machinery parts.
 These were sold off at a "onetime" auction prior to closure of the wharves in 1972.

 Transport and Export